 The real living wage – which is a wage rate that is voluntarily paid by UK businesses – will increase by 20p in London to £10.75 an hour, and by 30p to £9.30 an hour across the rest of the UK.
 Almost 6,000 employers are now signed up to pay the real living wage.

 The new real living wage rates are effective from now and employers are encouraged to increase wages as soon as possible, but they have six months to do so.

 What is the real living wage?

-The real living wage is calculated based on living costs and is higher than the legal minimum wages, including the national living wage, which the Government introduced in 2016 for all staff aged over 25.
+The real living wage is calculated based on living costs and is higher than the legal minimum wages, including the national 'living' wage, which the Government introduced in 2016 as a minimum wage for all staff aged over 25.